-Outcome Action Measures Link to Council Plan / Council Plan outcome measures 4.1 Promote zero tolerance of discrimination.
+Outcome Action How will we know?
+Link to Council Plan Priority Outcome / Corporate strategies 4.1 Promote zero tolerance of discrimination.
 Support district-wide campaigns for zero tolerance of discrimination across all protected characteristics.
 Work with Bradford Hate Crime Alliance (BHCA) and West Yorkshire Police (WYP) and partners to develop and deliver campaigns, days of action.
-Percentage of Your Views survey respondents who say they feel safe in their local area.
+Council involvement in related campaigns.
+Number of training events held: in education settings. for public. for business partners.
+Number of VCS initiatives.
+Feedback from victims through including from our 27 reporting centres across the District.
 Safe, Strong and Active 4.2 People are more aware of hate crime, more confident in reporting it and have access to support.
 Agencies have a better understanding of the dynamics of hate crime.
-Work with partners to deliver the Hate Crime Strategy New arrivals who are asylum seekers and refugees are informed of their rights and responsibilities and how to report through the City of Sanctuary programme.
-Work with key faith communities of interest partners Percentage of asylum seekers and refugees informed of how to report hate crime.
-Safe, Strong and Active
+Work with partners to deliver the Hate Crime Strategy.
+New arrivals who are asylum seekers and refugees are informed of their rights and responsibilities and how to report through the City of Sanctuary programme.
+Work with key faith communities of interest partners including Equity Partnership, Equality Together, Council for Mosques etc. Number of reported hate crime and incidents.
+Programme of activities offered during October's Hate Crime Week involving: Public.
+Partners, including health, education, transport and other key partners.

-Outcome Action Measures Link to Council Plan / Council Plan outcome measures including Equity Partnership , Equality Together, Council for Mosques etc. 4.3 Progress on Child Friendly District principles to ensure children and young people in our communities have a voice and influence to make change.
-Baseline current opportunities and involvement of young people in decision- making across the District Deliver the Child Friendly Cities programme Number of decisions influenced by the voice of children and young people.
-Good Start, Great Schools People, Skills, Prosperity - Bradford District's Workforce Development Plan Bradford Children, Young People and Families Plan 4.4 People from different backgrounds get on with each other better Refresh of the Bradford For Everyone Stronger Communities Strategy and plan refresh 2023 Support Windrush, Black History Month, South Asian History Month and other community and cultural events and initiatives Develop and roll out use of Citizen Coin Stronger Communities Partnership and Engagement Officers will work with communities of interest groups to support their action plans Support to VCS sector for local service provision ensuring equity of opportunity under the VCS Service Improvement Programme particularly through the The percentage of Your View respondents who say people from different backgrounds get on well together in their local area.
-Safe, Strong and Active
+Outcome Action How will we know?
+Link to Council Plan Priority Outcome / Corporate strategies Number of internal and external social media campaigns delivered with key partners.
+Feedback on use and reporting through the BCHA App for hate Crime.
+Number of training and awareness raising campaigns in school and community organisations.
+4.3 Progress on Child Friendly District principles to ensure children and young people in our communities have a voice and influence to make change.
+Baseline current opportunities and involvement of young people in decision-making across the District.
+Deliver the Child Friendly Cities programme.
+Number of young people represented on decision making structures within the Council and through the District and VCS partnerships.
+Feedback from young people that they have been involved in decisions.
+Good Start, Great Schools.
+People, Skills, Prosperity - Bradford District's Workforce Development Plan.
+Bradford Children, Young People and Families Plan.
+4.4 People from different backgrounds get on with each other better.
+Refresh of the Bradford For Everyone Stronger Communities Strategy and plan refresh 2023.
+Support Windrush, Black History Month, South Asian History Month and other community and cultural events and initiatives.
+Develop and roll out use of Citizen Coin.
+Increase in number of people from different backgrounds reporting that they get along with others in their local area.
+Number of people and number of 'different backgrounds' engaged with campaigns and through social media, and events and consultation.
+Safe, Strong and Active.